Merzasphor/MWSE/docs/source/types/tes3scriptContext.md

 ***

-??? example "Example: Checking reference's script variables."
+??? example "Example: An example of indexing local script variables inside `tes3scriptContext` objects"

 	Companions usually have a mwscript script with variable named `companion` set to 1.
-This can be used if a certain reference is player's companion or not.
+This can be used to determine if a reference is player's companion or not.

 	```lua